Coaching & Mentoring Program

 Every novice freelance travel writer must learn how to write a professional, enticing query letter.
 Travel writers need to be able to write in clear and concise language to get their story ideas across in their pitches.

-And when editors express interest in your stories, I’ll coach you on how to respond to their questions and suggestions.
+When editors express interest in your stories, I’ll coach you on how to respond to their questions, suggestions and special requests.
+It's not always straightforward and I'll help you make sure you seal the deal.

-Just as important, once you have travel assignments I’ll show you how to parlay them into complimentary accommodation, meals, and entry to tourist attractions, with your destination hosts.
+Just as important, once you have a travel assignment, I’ll show you how to parlay them into complimentary accommodation, meals, and entry to tourist attractions, with your destination hosts.
+This is where the process gets really exciting!

-After you sell your story idea, it’s time to write the article!
+You sold the story idea, you took the trip - now it’s time to write the article!

-I’ll review your article draft—with feedback—before you finally submit it to the editor.
+I’ll review your draft article and give you feedback before you submit it to the editor.

 My individualized coaching and mentoring program includes:

-Throughout our time together, you can “pick my brain” about travel writing topics.
+Throughout our time together, you can “pick my brain” about any travel writing topics on your mind.

-You can ask me marketing questions, writing technique questions, and general travel writing questions.
+You can ask me marketing questions, writing technique questions, and general questions about the travel writing industry.

 You will lead the way by asking any questions on your mind and I’ll give my best advice and experience about those topics.